haukka/first_ionic_app/README.md

 # first_ionic_app
-Cration of a todolist with ionic and angular.js
+Creation of a todolist with ionic and angular.js